RarceD/FuckWoffu/README.md

 docker compose up
 ```

-Here's an improved version of your text:

----

 # Testing the Connection

 To verify the connection to Woffu without registering any inputs, you can use the `--test` argument.
 This operation ensures that your secrets are properly configured without making any changes in Woffu.